waigitdas/Mitochondrial-DNA-Research/Knowledge_Graph/Neo4j/README.md

 # Neo4j

 The knowlege graph is build in Neo4j Enterprise v 5.26.1 on a Dell Desktop PC.
-The database is perse ~3gB in size and the server requires additional space.
+The database is perse ~3GBin size and the server requires additional space.
 In general, the storage space fora graph database is about half that of a relational database.
 Thecurrent knowledge graph has an exuberance of nodes, relationships, propteries and indices to support the research.
 A less exuberant environment would be sufficient for focussed projects.